brown-ccv/how-to-pr/README.md

 ... where `main` is the name of the "start-point," that is the commit where your new branch will begin.

 ### Solve the issue
-Make a series of commits to solve the issue.
+Make a _series_ of commits to solve the issue (not just one big commit).
-- Making small changes to the text, formatting

-Once you're done, repeat from step 1).
+> 📐 No PR is too small.

+- Make a small change, making an improvement, then commit it.
+- Repeat until you've made the **minimum number of commits** which make sense for someone else to review and merge into the repository.
+- If you think your issue is too big to fix in one go, and you can see a way to break it down into several independent chunks, do that.

+### Make a Pull Request (PR)

 You can do this in one of three ways: